tschoof/notatort/_posts/2014-03-17-beginners.md

 ## \#notatort CW 12
 # Beginners \(2011\)

 One of the cutest movies ever made?
-Also: Mélanie Laurent (and Ewan McGregor and Christopher Plummer).
+Also: Mélanie Laurent (and Ewan McGregor and Christopher Plummer)

 Okay, real description: It's a nice little movie about a guy and a girl meeting, and the guy's father coming out as gay and re-discovering life.